terramate-io/terramate/docs/code-generation-config.md

 }
 ```

-Lets say that for **stacks/stack-1** you want a different configuration,
+Lets say that for **stacks/stack-1** you want a different configuration.
-to do that you just need to add a configuration (as mentioned above) on
+To do that you just need to add a configuration file on
 the stack itself and it will override the one from the parent directory.

 This works at any level of the hierarchy, so you can organize configurations
 in a way that you have sensible defaults but can override them for specific
-stacks of subset of stacks, depending on how your project is organized.
+stacks or subset of stacks, depending on how your project is organized.

-It is invalid to define the generate block more than once.
-This is invalid
+It is invalid to define the generate block more than once in the same
-for example:
+configuration file.
+This is invalid for example:

 ```hcl